"Harmless" fall

 Der behandelnde Arzt schildert die dramatische Situation.

 Riley was hooked up to a machine that supported his heart and lung function - yet some extremities were not supplied with enough oxygen-rich blood.
 Parts of his legs, hands and the tips of his ears began to turn black as the tissue died.
 His legs had to be amputated shortly before Christmas.
-In January, parts of his hands were finally amputated.
+Finally, in January, parts of his hands were amputated.

 Riley posted pictures from the hospital on Facebook and showed humor in his difficult situation.
-Next to his photo, he posted a picture of a gingerbread man who is also missing his legs:
+Alongside his photo, he posted a picture of a gingerbread man who is also missing his legs:

 Riley optimistic: "It's just the beginning of a new story"